katherine-benjamin/topact-paper/README.md

 The `Model diffusion.ipynb` notebook contains the code used to perturb generated data according to the molecular diffusion model described in the paper.
 ALso included are the outputs of this process as well as the correspondong TopACT and RCTD predictions.

 The `Figure 2` directory also includes notebooks generating each of Figures 2b,c,d, and e.

+## Figure 3

+The `Figure 3` directory contains code necessary to extract PVM loci from the TopACT output on the adult mouse brain data set (Chen et al., 2022).
+Since the data set is very large, we include the relevant subsets of the data in helper files in this directory.
+The TopACT output file is stored in the large output files data set.

 ## Clinical data